rubengill/2800-202310-BBY05/README.md

 * Figure out how to pull the entire guitar tab.
 * Display the activities that were recommended to other users.
 * Format the pulled tablature to look nicer.
+* Generate 5 new random songs for the current user every day at 12:01 AM

 ## 7. Contents of Folder
 Content of the project folder: